 6. Flash freeze

 Next, line the tray with parchment paper and place dried Brussel sprouts on it.
 Make sure there is some gap between vegetables.
 Place the tray in the freezer for about an hour.
-This process is called flash freezing and is crucial.
-See How To Freeze Cauliflower? and How To Freeze Broccoli?

 Lastly, take the tray out of the freezer.
 Place the frozen Brussel sprouts in a plastic zip-lock bag or container, seal it tightly and store it in the freezer.
 The Brussel sprouts are good to go for about 12 months.